Tebs-Lab/LLMs-Non-Eng-Two-Day-Workshop/01-the-fundamentals/03-llm-architecture-and-components.md

     * Sometimes it is, though, and some of the fields have clearly discernible meaning.
     * **Micro Exercise: Think of some forms of 'semantic meaning' that could be numerically encoded.**

+## LLM Components

+* It's critical to remember throughout this that *every one of these components* has learned parameters that change and update through the gradient descent process.

+* Neural Networks are always composed of a series of "layers"
+* Each layer does some kind of mathematical transformation on the output of one or more of the previous layers.
+* Layers are basically chosen for 3 reasons:
+    * They transform the output into a useful "shape" with useful properties
+        * For example, an LLM's final layer's output has the following properties:
+            * 1 number per token in the model's vocabulary
+            * Each number is between 0-1
+            * All the numbers sum to 1
+            * i.e. It's a probability distribution of the words in the model's vocabulary.

+    * They accept inputs that we think are relevant to the predictions we want to make
+        * For example, in an LLM the "attention" layer takes several words all at once in order to predict the next word.
+            * Obviously, the first 6 words in a sentence would be useful when predicting the 7th word.

+    * They are efficient to compute on specialized hardware.
+        * This aspect is often overlooked by the general public
+        * It might also be the most important aspect of them all.
+        * Every major breakthrough in Deep Learning since 2012 has been a layer that does has one of the first two properties, but does it much faster than the previous SOTA method.
+        * Being able to train more rounds in a fixed amount of computational cycles is a *huge* win in neural network research.

 ### Attention

 * Two kinds, self attention and cross attention